cisco-open/jalapeno/README.md

 Voltron's initial POC example Apps are "Latency" and "Bandwidth": a user or application may call Voltron's API-GW requesting lowest-latency-path to destination X,  or least-utilized (most BW available) to destination Y.  The API-GW passes the request to the Latency or Bandwidth service which in turn mine the database and respond with the appropriate SR label stack or SRH.

+** The key to developing and supporting all these types of virtual topology use cases is the programmatic acquisition of topology data.
+Traditional SDN-TE platforms focus on Internal-TE and therefore leverage BGP-LS data.
+With Voltron we wish to eventually support all the above categories of use case, and therefore we use BMP data (OpenBMP, snas.io), which provides a superset of topology data:

+** BGP-LS
+** iBGP and eBGP IPv4, IPv6, and labeled unicast
+** BGP VPNv6, VPNv6, and EVPN